valora-inc/logging/README.md

 # @valora/log

-Thin wrapper for bunyan log on Google Cloud and local development, with sensitive data redaction.
+Thin wrapper for bunyan structured logs on Google Cloud and local development, with sensitive data redaction.

 ## Installing the library